Karl May: Influence on other authors

 The German writer Carl Zuckmayer was intrigued by May's Apache chief and named his daughter Maria Winnetou.
 Max von der Grün said he read May as a young boy.
 When asked whether reading May's books had given him anything, he answered, "No. It took something away from me.
 The fear of bulky books, that is."

 Heinz Werner Höber, the twofold Glauser prize winner, was a follower of May.
 He said, "When I was about 12 years old I wrote my first novel on Native Americans which was, of course, from the beginning to the end completely stolen from Karl May."
 He had pleaded with friends to get him to Radebeul "because Radebeul meant Karl May".
 There, he was deeply impressed by the museum and said, "My great fellow countryman from Hohenstein-Ernstthal and his immortal heroes have never left me ever since."

-Legacy
+Honors

-Asteroid 15728 Karlmay is named in May's honour.
+Asteroids 348 May and 15728 Karlmay are named in May's honour.